danylokravchenko/jackpine/README.md

-## JackPine - A Geospatial Benchmark (Version 2.0)
+## JackPine - A Geospatial Benchmark (Version 3.0)

-A modified code to match current PostgreSQL database versions.
+A modified code to match current databases versions.

 Changes:
 ```
-- Added Prerequisite JARs.
-- Added support to build code with ant.
+- Manage dependencies and build code with gradle.
 - Changed Dialects and tables to support new data and tools.
+- Introduced PolyphenyDB support.
 ```

 To Do: